Securitization of Identity

 - “Politics of Ethnicity and Nationalism” by Şener Aktürk

 Lesley-Ann Daniels is currently a research fellow at IBEI.
 Her two current areas of research are on identity claims and stability in post-conflict societies and on sub-national territorial claims in Catalunya, Scotland and Northern Ireland.
 She has published in the Journal of Peace Research, International Studies Quarterly and Journal of Conflict Resolution.
 She is a former AXA Research Fund post-doctoral fellow with her research on “Minority rights and the stability of post-conflict environments.”
 She defended her doctoral thesis on the use of amnesty during civil wars at the Pompeu Fabra University in 2016.
-She also has extensive experience of project coordination prior to working in academia, including as coordinator for the funding bodies of the EU peace programme in Northern Ireland.
+She also has extensive experience of project coordination prior to working in academia, including as coordinator for the funding bodies of the EU peace program in Northern Ireland.
 Her research interests are political violence, civil wars, post-conflict peacebuilding, transitional justice and identity rights.

 Published on April 18, 2022.